 The next step is to add the beurre manie (softened butter rolled in flour).
 This will help thicken the sauce.

-Once the sauce has thickened, turn the heat down to low and top each chicken breast with two very thin slices of prosciutto and shredded (or sliced) Fontina cheese.
+Once the sauce has thickened, turn the heat down to low and add two very thin prosciutto slices and shredded (or sliced) Fontina cheese on top of each cutlet (or full chicken breast).

 Cover the pan to allow the cheese to melt.

-Place a portion of the sauteed spinach on a plate and cover one edge with the finished chicken breast.
+Place a portion of the sauteed spinach on a plate and cover on edge with the finished chicken breast.

 Chef Dennis Littley